-ProvenCore is a formally proven OS kernel designed to help secure embedded devices based on application processors such as gateways, infotainement units, communication and mobile devices, etc. ProvenCore provides security architects with an off-the-shelf certifiable foundation to build or reinforce the security architecture of their solution, whether for new or existing devices.
+ProvenCore is a formally proven OS kernel designed to help secure embedded devices based on application processors such as gateways, infotainement units, communication and mobile devices, etc. ProvenCore provides security architects with an off-the-shelf certifiable and ultra-secure Trusted Execution Environment (TEE) to build or reinforce the security architecture of their solution, whether for new or existing devices.

 ProvenCore is available for ARM Cortex-A application processors.
 For Cortex-M microcontrollers, please inquire about our ProvenCore-M product.